-Training in the Plant Operations and Equipment degree track will prepare individuals for a broad range of entry-level electrical/mechanical technician positions or technical support positions in the industrial, manufacturing, technology, or commercial environments.
+Training in the Plant Operations and Equipment degree track will prepare individuals for a broad range of entrylevel electrical/mechanical technician positions or technical support positions in the industrial, manufacturing, technology, or commercial environments.

+ASSOCIATEOF APPLIEDS

+CIENCE-OT

+DAMO DE CTIIDA

-COMM 1130 Public Speaking OR COMM 2120 Interpersonal Communication3 ENGL 1110 Composition I MATH 1130 Survey of Mathematics3 PHYS 1115C Survey of Physics with Laboratory4 Social and Behavioral Science, Humanities, or Arts ELECTIVE
+COMM 1130 Public Speaking OR

+COMM 2120 Interpersonal Communication 3

+ENGL 1110 Composition I 3

+MATH 1130 Survey of Mathematics 3

+PHYS 1115C Survey of Physics with Laboratory 4

+Social and Behavioral Science, Humanities, or Arts ELECTIVE 3

+Choose an elective from Area IV, Area V, or Area VI on the Clovis Community College General Education Core (see pages 31-32

-BCIS 1110 Fundamentals of Information Literacy & Systems3 PHED Physical Education Activity1 Other Program Requirements (3 credits) INDT 200 Welding Basics and Fabrication
+Related Requirements (4 credits) BCIS 1110 Fundamentals of Information Literacy & Systems 3

+PHED Physical Education Activity 1

+Other Program Requirements (3 credits)

+INDT 200 Welding Basics and Fabrication 3

+Program Requirements (45 credits)

-NDT 102 Quality Systems 3 , ------------------------- --- ---
+INDT 102 Quality Systems

-INDT 103 Principles of Electricity3
+INDT 103 Principles of Electricity

-INDT 104 Drawings and Schematics3
+INDT 104 Drawings and Schematics 3

-INDT 110 Environmental Health and Safety3
+INDT 110 Environmental Health and Safety 3

-INDT 112 Fundamentals of Materials and Design3
+INDT 112 Fundamentals of Materials and Design 3

-INDT 113 Principles of Electronics3
+INDT 113 Principles of Electronics 3

-INDT 202 Introduction to Preventative Maintenance3
+INDT 202 Introduction to Preventative Maintenance 3

-INDT 203 Electric Motors and Motor Controls3
+INDT 203 Electric Motors and Motor Controls 3

-INDT 204 Fluid Flow and Pneumatics3
+INDT 204 Fluid Flow and Pneumatics 3

-INDT 210 Process Control
+INDT 210 Process Control 3

-INDT 211 Mechanical Equipment3
+INDT 211 Mechanical Equipment 3

-INDT 212 Mechanical Drives3
+INDT 212 Mechanical Drives 3

-INDT 213 Power Generation Systems3
+INDT 213 Power Generation Systems 3

-INDT 251 Practicum Experience6
+INDT 251 Practicum Experience 6

+Total gradite required for an Accordiate of Applied Science in

-Total credits required for an Associate of Applied Science in Industrial Technology with a Concentration in Plant Operations and Equipment
+Iotal credits required for an Associate of Applied Science in and Equipment

+Industrial Technology with a Concentration in Plant Operations

+\\This course is not part of the INDT full-time program but can be taken concurrently with the full-time program courses.